-That's what this list represents.
-It is by no means definitive, but if ever you've read a turntable review on What Hi-Fi? you can bet at least one of these ten records will have been part of the test.
+That's what this list, in celebration of Vinyl Week, represents.
+It is by no means definitive, but if ever you've read a turntable review on What Hi-Fi? you can bet at least one of these twelve records will have been part of the test.

 Music For Films by Brian Eno